 To decide which tool we liked best, we had to layout a couple of carefully crafted out criteria.
 These criteria include how often the site refreshes the prevailing currency prices, the user interface and the coin pairings available.

 Buy Bitcoin WorldWide

 First on the list is a converter known as Buy Bitcoin WorldWide.
-This converter is simply set up to help you make satoshi conversions to USD, Satoshi to BTC, BTC to Satoshi, Satoshi to Euro, and Bitcoin to USD.
+This converter is simply set up to help you make conversions between Satoshi to USD, Satoshi to BTC, BTC to Satoshi, Satoshi to Euro and Bitcoin to USD.
 The only drawbacks; our conversions are only displayed to three decimal places.
-This might be problematic as we get to smaller fractions of Bitcoin.
+This might be problematic as we get to smaller fractions of the Bitcoin.

 We also have no way of gaging how accurate the conversion rate is for Bitcoin.
 This is because there is no refresh button or conversion value with easy access on the website.
 Since we have no way of predicting the Bitcoin prices of 2020, some volatility could leave us with slightly inaccurate prices.
 That said, the tool itself is a good basic calculator to get you started.

 If we weren’t selling you on the first one, the 99 Bitcoins converter might be closer to your speed.
 In case you forget what exactly you are converting at any time throughout this process, 99 Bitcoins also has some helpful information on the same page as their calculator.
 Coin pairings include Satoshi to USD, EUR, CNY, GBP, RUB or CAD and vice versa.
 However, finding a Bitcoin to Satoshi converter is not readily available on the page.

 The site refreshed prices every 100 seconds which proves positive from an accuracy standpoint.